Unwritten (song)

 "Unwritten" is a song by English singer Natasha Bedingfield for her debut studio album of the same name.
-It was released in 2004 as the third single from the album.
+It was released on 29 November 2004 as the third single from the album.
 The song was written by Bedingfield, Danielle Brisebois, and Wayne Rodrigues and produced by Rodrigues and Brisebois.
-The single was released as the album's third UK single and second US single (in September 2005).
+The single was released as the album's third UK single and second US single.
 In 2006, "Unwritten" became the theme song for the MTV reality television series The Hills.
-It reached number five on the Billboard Hot 100, becoming her first top-ten hit in the United States.

-Background
+"Unwritten" peaked at number six on the UK Singles Chart and is Bedingfield's most successful single in the United States, along with "Pocketful of Sunshine"; both songs peaked at number five on the US Billboard Hot 100 chart.
+On US radio, "Unwritten" was one of the most played songs during 2006, and its single was certified platinum in the US.
+Additionally, "Unwritten" was met with critical acclaim and industry recognition, with critics praising the composition and positive lyrics.
+At the 49th Grammy Awards, "Unwritten" was nominated for Best Female Pop Vocal Performance.

-"Unwritten" was the most played song on US radio during 2006 as confirmed before her performance at the Concert for Diana, and as of March 2006, was certified platinum in the U.S. The song is Bedingfield's most successful single in the US, along with "Pocketful of Sunshine"; both songs peaked at number five on the Billboard Hot 100.
-The song earned Bedingfield a Grammy nomination in Grammy Award for Best Female Pop Vocal Performance at the 49th Grammy Awards and she was also included in the Grammy Nominees album of that year.
-She lost that nomination to Christina Aguilera's "Ain't No Other Man".
+Background and composition